QMSTR/qmstr/doc/content/WIP/validation/_index.md

 depends on which of the checks failed (1, 2 or 3).
 If the validation succeeds the return code is zero.

-Depending o the file format, the manifest file may be included in the package.
+Depending on the file format, the manifest file may be included in the package.
 Support for that may be added to the validator.

 ## Verifying distributions

-In the QMSTR context, a distribution is a set pf packages that is shipped together as a unit.
+In the QMSTR context, a distribution is a set of packages that is shipped together as a unit.
 The validator can be used to evaluate distributions.
-The validation succeeds of the validation for each package contained in the distribution succeeds.
+The validation succeeds if the validation for each package contained in the distribution succeeds.

 TODO How this can be done has to be developed and depends on how